Applyra

 Bottom Line

 Asolytics is a legitimate ASO platform with a real team and real data.
 The Pro plan is genuinely useful for agencies.
-The free tier is fine for kicking the tires.
+The 7-day trial is enough to kick the tires.

 The middle, the Start plan at $59/month, is where indie developers get squeezed: more than you need, less than agencies need, priced for the segment above you.
 That's the gap Applyra fills with a permanent free plan, $9.99/month for unlimited keywords, a public API, and a native MCP server.